Connic

 User InputInput GuardrailsAgentOutput GuardrailsResponse

 Input guardrails evaluate the raw user message before the agent sees it.
-If a guardrail detects a prompt injection attempt, for example, the message is blocked immediately and the agent never executes.
+If a guardrail detects a prompt injection attempt, the message is blocked and the agent never executes.
 If PII is detected, it can be redacted in place so the agent receives a sanitized version.

 Three Modes of Action